Trigonoculus/sunrise/README.md

 - A GeoNames account
     - Register [here](http://www.geonames.org/login), verify your email, then enable free webservices at the bottom of [this page](http://www.geonames.org/manageaccount)
     - Put your username in `.env` (see below)
+- Discord bot token - if you do not know how, here is a [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html)

+Limitations
+---
+GeoNames' free API has a limit of 1,000 requests per hour and 20,000 per day.

 Usage
 ---